stevenbuehler/stevenbuehler.github.io/about.md

   - [Kennedy Space Center (KSC) Visitor Complex](https://kennedyspacecenter.com) Atlantis Annual Pass
   - (I don't currently have a pass to [Walt Disney World](https://waltdisneyworld.com).
 My Platinum Pass expired in March during the COVID lockdowns and I didn't renew it before they stopped selling them.)

-- You can usually find me at Universal Orlando on Sunday evenings, <u>**in full _Wizarding World_ cosplay**</u> (Yes, I am a grown 48-year-old man with a $125 Ravenclaw robe, Severus Snape's interactive wand, Ravenclaw quidditch cap, and face covering; these are my people). **Fantasy worlds inspire me.**
+- You can usually find me at Universal Orlando on Sunday evenings, **in full _Wizarding World_ cosplay** (Yes, I am a grown 48-year-old man with a $125 Ravenclaw robe, Severus Snape's interactive wand, Ravenclaw quidditch cap, and face covering; these are my people). **Fantasy worlds inspire me.**

 - I like to watch rocket launches up close (thus the KSC pass).
 I've seen two so far. **Space travel and technology inspire me.**